CChiang3/discord-llm/design.md

 Here are the design specifications of the microservices within this project.

-1. API Gateway

-  - Handles incoming requests (e.g. GraphQL) and routes them to appropriate services.
-  - Implements authentication, authorization, and rate limiting.

-2. Server
+1. Server

   - Indexes documents, creates embeddings, and performs similarity search.
   - Stores embeddings and metadata in PostgreSQL-PGVector.

-3. Ollama Service
+2. Ollama Service

   - Interacts with the LLM (e.g. llama3.2) to embed and generate text.

-4. Discord Service
+3. Discord Service

   - Interacts with the Discord API (discord.js) to receive and send messages.

-5. Frontend
+4. Frontend

   - Provides a web-based interface for viewing server statistics and interacting with the application.

-6. Database Service
+5. Database Service

   - Stores all of the projects information.